Who is Mustafa Kemal Ataturk? And what did he achieve?

 In case Hoca Rasit needed more persuasion, General Fevzi, who had strong Islamic stands, was referred to him.

-More so, Ataturk reached other soldiers, villagers, artisans and common people.
+More so, Ataturk reached other soldiers, villagers, artisans and ordinary people.

 Ataturk was able to convince his followers and his close friends to support him in achieving his objectives.